krasimir/riew/README.md

 > `reset()`

 It resets all the internal structures of the library.
 This function is useful while writing tests for our riews or routines.
 Riew for example keeps track of all the channels that we are creating.
-And in the unit tests we don't want to have clash of channel IDs.
+And in the unit tests we don't want to have conflicts of channel IDs.
 So we call the `reset` function before each test.

 ### constants